clearlydefined/clearlydefined/docs/code/architecture.md

 ### `AUTH_HARVEST_TEAM`

 The GitHub team whose members have permission to programmatically queue requests to harvest data.
 That is, they can POST to the /harvest endpoint.
 If left unset, **anyone** can do these operations.

+### `FILE_STORE_LOCATION`
+This is the location to store harvested data, scan results, ...
+If left unset, data will be stored in `c:\temp\cd` (for Windows) and `/tmp/cd` (for all other systems).
+This location is shared with other parts of the system.

+### `SCANCODE_HOME`
+The directory where ScanCode is installed.

+### `CRAWLER_GITHUB_TOKEN`
+The crawler tries to figure out details of the packages and source being traversed using various GitHub API calls.
+For this it needs an API token.
+This can be a Personal Access Token (PAT) or the token for an OAuth App.
+The token does not need any special permissions, only public data is accessed.
+Without this key GitHub will severely rate limit the crawler (as it should) and you won't get very far.

+### `CRAWLER_STORE_PROVIDER`
+Crawler's store providers.
+If left unset, it defaults to `file`.
+If multiple stores need to be set, they should be concatenated with "+", for example `cdDispatch+azblob+webhook`

+### `CRAWLER_DEADLETTER_PROVIDER`
+Crawler's deadletter provider.
+If unset, it defaults to `CRAWLER_STORE_PROVIDER`'s value of `file`.